NFL Divisional Round Preview: Four matchups that will decide conference championships

 The Texans dismantled the Steelers 30-6 on Monday night, earning their first road playoff victory in franchise history.
 Stroud was surgical, completing 22 of 29 passes for 286 yards and two touchdowns while avoiding the turnovers that plagued his playoff debut last year.
 Houston’s defense held Pittsburgh to just 198 total yards, their best performance of the season coming at the perfect time.
 If the Texans play this well in Foxborough, the Patriots will have their hands full.

 New England’s 16-3 victory over the Chargers wasn’t pretty, but playoff wins rarely are.
 Maye managed the game expertly, avoiding the mistakes that young quarterbacks typically make in their first postseason action.
-His 187 passing yards won’t make highlight reels, but his two third-down conversions in the fourth quarter preserved the victory and demonstrated the kind of ice-water composure that defined Tom Brady’s early playoff appearances.
+His 187 passing yards won’t make highlight reels, but his two third-down conversions in the fourth quarter preserved the victory.
+As NFL Network’s Daniel Jeremiah noted, Maye’s pocket awareness and willingness to take what the defense gives him mirrors the composure that defined Tom Brady’s early playoff appearances.
 The Patriots have always valued winning over style, and Maye seems to have absorbed that philosophy.

 The weather forecast calls for temperatures in the low 30s with potential snow flurries, conditions that typically favor the home team and ground-and-pound offenses.
-New England’s rushing attack, led by Rhamondre Stevenson, averaged 4.7 yards per carry this season and should be even more effective in playoff conditions.
-Houston’s run defense ranked 18th in the league, a potential vulnerability that the Patriots will surely exploit.
+New England’s rushing attack, led by Rhamondre Stevenson, averaged 4.7 yards per carry this season, per Next Gen Stats, and should be even more effective in playoff conditions.
+Houston’s run defense ranked 18th in the league, a vulnerability that PFF’s Sam Monson flagged as the Texans’ most exploitable weakness entering the postseason.

 Rams at Bears: Stafford vs. Williams